Project vicinity in Tacoma. View entire map

 The Stage 1 portion of this project is complete.

-The remainder of the Northbound HOV project will take three years to complete once construction begins.
+The remainder of the Northbound HOV project timeline follows.

 - The project was awarded to Hamilton Construction Company Nov.
 2014.